peat moss

 How to contain peat in a heavy downpour? - Bog Garden Forum - GardenWeb

-... , I'm probably going to put marginals in it, but I wanted to know how to keep the peat moss mix from overflowing the edges and going everywhere in a heavy rain storm?
-I probably won't even ... it to keep it in place?
-Any advice would be appreciated.
-Thanks, charjar Follow-Up Postings: RE: How to contain peat in a heavy downpour? clip this post email this post what is this? see most clipped and recent ...
+... marginals in it, but I wanted to know how to keep the peat moss mix from overflowing the edges and going everywhere in a heavy rain ... would be appreciated.
+Thanks, charjar Follow-Up Postings: RE: How to contain peat in a heavy downpour? clip this post email this post what is ... on it, glad you told me otherwise. charjar RE: How to contain peat in a heavy downpour? clip this post email this post what is ...

 forums.gardenweb.com